 One of the typical experimental setups for investigating attention in ASD is to use a social setting (which can be completed either on a screen, or in a real-life scenario).
 This typically features the recording of eye movements using an eye tracker, while the participants view various video recordings.

 There have been a variety of stimuli that have been used.
-Some have used elements of biological motion (shapes that represent a walking person, compared with those same shapes in random positions, for example ), others have used paired visual preference paradigms (social scenes on one side of a screen, and shapes or patterns on the other ), and others have simply looked in detail at responses to social scenes.
+Some have used elements of biological motion (shapes that represent a walking person, compared with those same shapes in random positions, for example ), and others have used paired visual preference paradigms (social scenes on one side of a screen, and shapes or patterns on the other ), and others have simply looked in detail at responses to social scenes.

 A prototypical example comes from Klin et al in 2002 , who showed that adolescents and adults with ASD were less likely to fixate on the eye region of characters shown in a movie.
 This suggested that central characteristics of ASD could be split into smaller, more quantifiable components, and used to study ASD further.